lekoaa/mrtpz-lab2/README.md

 ## Conclusion

 Unit test helped me to find and fix my mistakes in code.
 I undrestood which part of code goes wrong to fix it.
-This is hepls to better understand your code and fix bugs but on my opinion for good use of this tests need more expiriendced person.
+This is hepls to better understand your code and fix bugs but on my opinion for good use of this tests need more experienced person but still with low-experienced me unit test worth this time what I lost on it.